psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

 &ast; There is no way to upload the generated searchable PDF as the Print PDF that Project Client generates here.
 Depending on your volume, OCLC is able to load customer created PDFs as the Print PDF on a consultant basis.

 ## Limitations
-* [Monograph compound objects](https://help.oclc.org/Metadata_Services/CONTENTdm/Compound_objects/Add_multiple_compound_objects/Directory_structure#Monographs), or compound objects with defined structure, such as Sections or Chapters, have not been tested, but should work.
+* [Monograph compound objects](https://help.oclc.org/Metadata_Services/CONTENTdm/Compound_objects/Add_multiple_compound_objects/Directory_structure#Monographs), or compound objects with defined structure, such as Sections or Chapters, have not been tested but should work.
 * Picture Cube and Postcard compound objects have not been tested.
-* This script has only been tested on Windows Powershell 5.1, but might work on other platforms with Powershell Core 6+.
+* This script has only been tested on Windows Powershell 5.1 but might work on other platforms with Powershell Core 6+.